JohnTheCoolingFan/scriplets/README.md

 ## Building

-To build playable binaries, use `cargo build --no-default-features --release`.
-If you don't disable default features, a debug version will be compiled instead.
+To build playable binaries, use `cargo build --release`.
+Regular build is in debug mode, which has some extra stuff enabled for easier development process.

-*Later these instructions will be replaced by a separate build instructions for a server and a client, this will happen after the game is split into these parts*